 In order to protect the learning environment of our Eagles, we do not offer tours or have meetings on campus.
 We have two Open Houses each year and we encourage anyone interested in meeting our guides or seeing our studios to attend.
-The next Open House will be on February 1, 2018 from 6-7:30pm.
+The next Open House will be in early October.

 We serve first grade through high school.
 Because of the advanced abilities of our graduating elementary school Eagles an audition process is required for middle school and high school.

 We respect and incorporate Maria Montessori’s philosophy but, we are not a Montessori school.
 We also use the latest interactive technologies, hands on projects and the Socratic Method for discussions.